 The Glock Easy Trainer (Or E-Trainer for Glock) is a low-cost and straightforward tool.
 The device installs quickly on the gun's slide and allows for repeated trigger presses without cycling the slide.

 It comes in 3 different sizes to accommodate almost every model of Glock handgun.

 The Glock E-Trainer prevents the connector from resetting when installed, which keeps the striker in contact with the sear.
 Thus the firing pin does not come forward and thus renders the firearm inert and incapable of firing live ammunition.

 Pros: Affordable.
 Easy and fast to install and uninstall.
-Provides a visual confirmation that the firearm is safe and inert.
-Allows for repeated trigger presses.
-Can be used with the MagBlok but not with LaserDots.
+Provides a visual confirmation that the firearm is safe and inert and allows for repeated trigger presses.
+You can use it with the MagBlok but not with LaserDots.